Nenoeldeeb/quran-databases/README.md

 The `databases` directory contains created SQLite files from downloaded Quran pages in different editions (e.g., `ara-quransimple`, `ara-quranuthmanienc`, `ara-quranuthmanihaf`, `ara-quranuthmanihaf1`).
 `quran_chapters_names.json` contains chapter names in JSON format.
 `quran_info.json` contains information about the Holy Quran (e.g.. chapters and its info, verses and its text & count, pages and maqraas etc)
+`uthmanic-hafs-ver13.ttf` Use It to display both "ara-quranuthmanienc" & "ara-quranuthmanihaf" correctly.

 ## Installation